freqtrade/freqtrade/docs/data-analysis.md

 ### Load and run strategy

 * Rerun each time the strategy file is changed
-* Display the trade details.
-Note that using `data.head()` would also work, however most indicators have some "startup" data at the top of the dataframe.

-Some possible problems:

-* Columns with NaN values at the end of the dataframe
-* Columns used in `crossed*()` functions with completely different units

 ```python
 # Load strategy using values set above